nboyle2/Text-To-Speech-API/README.md

 To get a full list of available voices, you can send a `GET` request to the [`http://159.223.123.107:3000/voices`](http://159.223.123.107:3000/voices) endpoint.

 ### Request Body
-A body isn't required for `GET` requests to this endpoint.
+A body is not required for `GET` requests to this endpoint.

 ### Sample Request
 ```